ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

 If you decide to write a binding, proceed with this tutorial.

 If not, designing an API to meet our goals is up to you.
-While designing the API you should keep in mind that you can always utilise the code-generator like the C API does.
+While designing the API you should keep in mind that you can always use code-generator (`kdb gen`) templates like the C API does.

 ## How to write Bindings